kubernetes/kubernetes/examples/cassandra/java/README.md

 | POD_NAMESPACE                  | default                               | Default pod service namespace    |

 # Using
-This seed provider is packaged with the Cassandra example docker.
-See the [_Pods_](../../docs/../user-guide/pods.md) documentation on how to configure and or customize environment variables when deploying a new pod to K8s.
-Also see the [_EXAMPLE_](../README.md) documentation  on how to configure and deploy the Cassandra demo.

 If no endpoints are discovered from the API the seeds configured in the cassandra.yaml file are used.